 Worthington Libraries is a great place to find tax information.
-Every year Old Worthington Library and Northwest Library receive a large selection of the most popular tax forms from both the state and federal governments.
+Every year, all library locations receive a large selection of the most popular tax forms from both the state and federal governments.
 Internet access makes finding additional forms quick and easy.
 You can also take advantage of the library's Internet computers to file your federal and state taxes online.
 While library staff cannot prepare taxes or answer specific tax-related questions, they can assist you in locating the information you need.

 General Tax Guides